jpmckeown/pitch-sorted/notes/diary-notes.md

 + map grid marks back of lorry
 + separate grid for locating rogue 9, lorries 7&8, hat? piper? which can also store vales for single-use tiles 1-5 (Hat & Piper always in same place so grid marker not really needed)

-10 August
+## 10 August
 + Rear view of sheep?
++ player allow quit level
++ column-test GUI select columns & choose how many sheep

-11 August
+## 11 August
 D+ timer mode expiry
 + Reality is aiming so a stack on fence unlikely more than 2

-12 August
+## 12 August
 + Youtuber critic is a playtester
 + Telemetry anonymous eg paths, score

-13 August
+## 13 August
 + conveyor art placeholder double chevron
-+ next X & Y
+D+ next X & Y
++ LI send itch link to exFalmouth Lecturer who tried save Boxer in AF

-14 August
+## 14 August
 + Help button I'm stuck
 + Touch devices help screen eg only click buttons not game
++ if tile stops called sheep does it lose mode (timer) or does it find a way around (AI)

-15 August
+## 15 August
 D+ tuning parameters
-+ LI send itch link to exFalmouth Lecturer who try save Boxer
-+ if tile stops called sheep does it lose mode (timer) or does it find a way around (AI)
++ if snap to col-centre then Roam must use gotoX with multiple of whole-tile move, and arrival (se RTS) expires mode rather than using a timer
++ if centring hat move change e.g. gotoX from arrowkeys, or deceleration tweak to only stop at centre points.
++ centring won't prevent sideways arrival at occupied tile, so need better code than retreat 1 tile upward
++ classic Brickbreaker at collision recalled previous tile and direction of arrival (is that needed?)
++ Y doesn't have to be tile-centred
+D+ maybe only centre when sheep arrives at bottom
++ deflect (or Conveyor) maybe set gotoXY instead of angle?
+Angle would be based on vector like in Spacebattle.
++ can Conveyorbelt be done without centring?
++ conveyor can propel until icon edge exits tile and then revert to direction & speed before conveyor

-16 August
+## 16 August
 + whats the difference (visually e.g. sheep movement, angle, orient) between Grazing, On_Fence, Waiting, and InPen?
 + roam timer (then maybe switch to grazing? or roam again with angle change?) and TimW's in-roam minor course changes, latter is equivalent to shorter timer with straight roam.
 + graze/roam alternation; already has random timer for both so no need to randomize which new mode when timer expires